Karnushin/Statistical-analysis-of-time-series-related-to-air-pollution/README.md

 **Second part** is more for prediction series.
 It includes choosing the best series to analyze based on minimum missed values.
 Here's almost no checking hypotheses but different models to forecast used: Prophet (Facebook), Holt-Winters(exponential smoothing), SARIMA, LSTM, BiLSTM.
 It's made in 2020

 **Third part** is almost union previous ones where some extra things were added.
-Mainly in contains:
+Mainly it contains:

   - statistics of series;
   - detecting anomalies using Box Plot, Z-score, Isolation Forest and Local Outlier Factor;